"The Finnish Radio Symphony Orchestra is a splendid body indeed: scrupulous in ensemble, refined in tone, almost aristocratic." (The Times)

 The Finnish Radio Symphony Orchestra (FRSO) is the orchestra of the Finnish Broadcasting Company (Yle).
 Its mission is to produce and promote Finnish musical culture and its Chief Conductor as of autumn 2013 has been Hannu Lintu.
 His predecessors as Chief Conductor were Toivo Haapanen, Nils-Eric Fougstedt, Paavo Berglund, Okko Kamu, Leif Segerstam, Jukka-Pekka Saraste and Sakari Oramo.

 In addition to the great Classical-Romantic masterpieces, the latest contemporary music is a major item in the repertoire of the FRSO, which each year premieres a number of Yle commissions.
 Another of the orchestra’s tasks is to record all Finnish orchestral music for the Yle archive.
-During the 2017/2018 season, the FRSO will premiere six Finnish works commissioned by Yle.
+During the 2018/2019 season, the FRSO will premiere four Finnish works commissioned by Yle.
 The programme will also include concert performances of three operas, the FRSO’s first festival of its own and major 20th-century violin concertos.